-The Company has a defined benefit pension plan covering substantially all full-time and eligible part-time associates and a Supplemental Executive Retirement Plan II ("SERP") and a Supplemental Executive Retirement Plan II ("SERP II") covering its executive officers.
+The Company has a defined benefit pension plan covering substantially all full-time and eligible part-time associates and a Supplemental Executive Retirement Plan ("SERP II") covering its executive officers.
 The defined benefit plan was amended in December 2019 to remove plan eligibility for new associates hired after December 31, 2019.
 The SERP II was adopted by the Company's Board on May 21, 2020 and covers certain executive officers that were not covered by the SERP.